mang/mpdc/README.md

 Usage
 -----
-MPDC needs either -a or -g .
+MPDC needs something to search for, either a regexp for an artist (-a) or regexp for genre tags (-g) .
 For example,

     mpdc.rb ~/src/mpdc/mpdc.rb -l 15 -g '^(riot grrr|punk)$' -e